Registered Nurse (RN) Salary and Job Growth

 Aspiring registered nurses have a range of options when it comes to their work location.
 The BLS reports the following industries employ the largest number of registered nurses:

-- General medical and surgical hospitals—61 percent
+- State, local and private hospitals—61 percent

-- Outpatient care centers—7 percent
+- Nursing and residential care facilities—7 percent

 How do I advance in my registered nurse career?